FLUX-SE/all_docs/en_US/spat_revolution_doc/Ambisonic_transcoding.md

 ![](include/SpatRevolution_HOApreset.png)

-B-Format can come in many flavours.
 Ambix is becoming the most used and spread out B-format in the production world.
-Inside transcoder blocs, there is some ambisonic preset that allow to quickly transcode the output of an ambisonic room, for example, into an Ambix B-format stream.
+Inside transcoder blocs, there is some ambisonic presets that allow to quickly transcode the output of an ambisonic room, for example, into an B-format stream.

 ## Transcoding method